newandyc/newandyc.github.io/_pages/about.md

 I am an associate professor affiliated with the School of Aeronautics and Astronautics, Sun Yat-sen University, Shenzhen, China.

-My research interest includes control system design with sector-bounded unknown onlinearities, nonlinear network coordination, and cooperative pointing control.
+My research interest includes control system design with sector-bounded unknown nonlinearities, nonlinear network coordination, and cooperative pointing control of networked autonumous agents.

 # 📖 Educations

 - 2012.3.1 - 2015.6.30, Ph.D. in Systems & Control, University of Groningen, the Netherlands.
 - 2010.9.1 - 2016.6.5, Ph.D. in Control Theory & Control Engineering, Harbin Institute of Technology, China.
 - 2008.9.1 - 2010.7.8, M.E. in Flight Vehicle Design, Harbin Institute of Technology, China.